iSophes/Nuclear/docs/tutorials/index.md

 learn all things about Nuclear and what it entails.
 It's dead easy, so all newcomers are welcome!

-!!! caution "But first, something important..."
-	**<span style="font-size: 1.5em; color: var(--nuclear-accent);">
-	Nuclear is in *ALPHA*!
-Do not use Nuclear unless you are willing to have your code rapidly change as we release new versions.
-	</span>**

-	As we are in Alpha.
-You *will* experience:

-	- bugs in core features
-	- updates that completely remove existing features
-	- changes in behaviour between versions
-	- changing advice on coding conventions and how to structure your project

-	Don't be discouraged from using Nuclear!
-It still has most core functionalities in place.

----

 # Expectations

 Firstly, lets set some ground rules.